Sergio0694/PolySharp/README.md

 - "PolySharpUsePublicAccessibilityForGeneratedTypes": makes all generated types public.
 - "PolySharpIncludeRuntimeSupportedAttributes": enables polyfills for (dummy) runtime-supported attributes too.
 - "PolySharpExcludeGeneratedTypes": excludes specific types from generation (';' or ',' separated type names).
+- "PolySharpIncludeGeneratedTypes": only includes specific types for generation (';' or ',' separated type names).